datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/lip/README.md

 ## Define Appropriate values of resources

 Define Appropriate values of resources -
-- CPU of rs-server
+- CPU
-- RAM of rs-server
+- RAM
-- PID limit of rs-server
+- PID limit
 in `lip-stack.resources.yaml` for latest ingestion pipeline as shown in sample resource-values stack file for [here](example-lip-stack.resources.yaml)

 ## Deploy